nanasysim/assignment-1/README.md

 ![doctl-account-get](assets/doctl-account-get.png)
 * You should get an output similar to this

 Congratulations!
-You have successfully authenticated your API token with doctl.
-You can now use doctl to manage your DigitalOcean resources.
+You have successfully authenticated your API token with `doctl`.
+You can now use `doctl` to manage your DigitalOcean resources.

 ## 4. Create a Custom Droplet
-Now that you have doctl installed and authenticated, you can create a custom Droplet in DigitalOcean using doctl.
+Now that you have `doctl` installed and authenticated, you can create a custom Droplet in DigitalOcean.
 A Droplet is a virtual private server that you can use to host websites, applications, and other services.

 ### Step 1: Get the custom image
 1. Go to [this website](https://gitlab.archlinux.org/archlinux/arch-boxes/-/packages/1545)